Vettel has been punished enough, says Button

-LONDON Ferrari's Sebastian Vettel has been punished enough for driving into title rival Lewis Hamilton in Azerbaijan last Sunday and Formula One should move on, according to 2009 world champion Jenson Button.
+LONDON (Reuters) - Ferrari's Sebastian Vettel has been punished enough for driving into title rival Lewis Hamilton in Azerbaijan last Sunday and Formula One should move on, according to 2009 world champion Jenson Button.

 The governing International Automobile Federation (FIA) has said it will re-examine the incident on Monday and could take further action ahead of next week's Austrian Grand Prix.